-- Experiments, category 'Innovation by SMEs': - 1.
+- Category 'Innovation by Industry': - 10.
 Industrial innovation: the degree of industrial innovation of the solution for wireless control (cf. Section B of the proposal template)

 The score given here should reflect the degree of innovation: there should be a indication to which extent the proposed wireless solution is different and innovative compared to existing and/or competing commercial wireless solutions.
 In order to demonstrate this criterion, the proposer is expected to clearly motivate his Experiment and compare his proposed solution with existing solutions in the appropriate field.